Particle-Based Assembly Using Precise Global Control: Preliminaries and problem definition

+In this section we provide a detailed description of the considered model as well as basic definitions that are used throughout the paper.
+If necessary, further definitions related to individual sections are given in the respective sections.

 \subparagraph*{Polyomino.} Let $P \subset \mathbb{Z}^2$ be a finite set of $n$ grid points in the plane.
 The grid points of $\mathbb{Z}^2$ are called \emph{positions}.
 The embedded graph $G_P$ is the grid graph induced by $P$, in which two vertices are adjacent if they are at unit distance.
 If $G_P$ is connected, we obtain a \emph{polyomino} by placing a unit square, called \emph{tile}, centered on every vertex of $G_P$.
 We refer to the \emph{size} of a shape by the number of its tiles.
-At some points, we also use $|P|$ to denote the size of a shape $P$, if this is more practical.
-Two tiles are \emph{adjacent}, if their respective vertices in $G_P$ are adjacent, i.e., they share an edge.
+At some points, we also use $\vert P\vert$ to denote the size of a shape $P$, if this is more practical.
+Two tiles or positions are \emph{adjacent}, if their respective vertices in $G_P$ are adjacent, i.e., they share an edge.
 A position~$p\in \mathbb{Z}^2$ is \emph{occupied}, if there is a tile that is placed on $p$, and \emph{free} otherwise.
 The neighborhood $N[\cdot]$ of a tile or position is the respective set of adjacent positions.
-A polyomino $P$ is \emph{simple}, if the grid graph $\mathbb{Z}^2\backslash G_P$ is connected.
-If there are at least two tiles $t_1, t_2\in P$ that share a common point but for which there is no tile in $N[t_1]\cap N[t_2]$, $P$ is called \emph{degenerate}.
+A polyomino $P$ is \emph{simple} if the grid graph $\mathbb{Z}^2\backslash G_P$ is connected.
+A polyomino is \emph{degenerate} if there exist two tiles $t_1, t_2\in P$ such that $\vert N[t_1] \cap N[t_2]\vert = 2$, and each position $p\in N[t_1] \cap N[t_2]$ is free.
 If $G_P$ is a tree, the respective polyomino is \emph{tree-shaped}.

 \subparagraph*{Workspace.} The \emph{workspace} is a rectangular region of $2n\times 2n$ positions, anchored at position~$(0,0)$.
-The workspace contains a \emph{seed tile} at position $(n,n)$.
+The size of the workspace is proportional to the size of the shape to be constructed, so that there is enough space to all sides.
+The workspace contains an \emph{anchored seed tile} at position~$(n,n)$.
+Note~that the~term ``anchored'' does not require that the seed tile has a specific position within the shape, but only that it occupies a specific position within the workspace during the whole construction process.
+Thus, the seed actually is not affected by the global force, i.e., it does not move, implying that all tiles connected to the seed will not move either.